 When entrepreneurs decide they want to raise funding through a specific equity crowdfunding platform, their firms will not automatically list on these platforms.
-Rather, these platforms play an increasingly important role in filtering firms for their audiences (Younkin & Kashkooli, 2016).
+Rather, these platforms play an increasingly important role in filtering firms for their audiences (Younkin and Kashkooli, 2016).
 They also play a key role in determining the way in which the relationship between firms and equity crowdinvestors will be structured.
-In some cases, for example, crowdinvestors become direct shareholders in the firms they wish to fund, but other platforms have used alternative structures.
-Despite heterogeneity between equity crowdfunding platforms, most evidence so far relates to one or a few platforms (e.g., Dushnitsky & Zunino, 2019).
+In some cases, for example, crowdinvestors become direct shareholders in the firms they wish to fund but other platforms have used alternative structures.
+Despite heterogeneity between equity crowdfunding platforms, most evidence so far relates to one or a few platforms (e.g., Dushnitsky and Zunino, 2018).

-There are many equity crowdfunding platforms active around the globe, and even within individual countries (Dushnitsky, Guerini, Piva, & Rossi-Lamastra, 2016).
-Consequently, there is strong pressure for reputation-building (e.g., Petkova, 2012) and professionalization by crowdfunding platforms to attract the best projects, retain a large base of equity crowdinvestors, and withstand competition from peers (Fleming & Sorenson, 2016).
+There are many equity crowdfunding platforms active across the globe and even within single countries (Dushnitsky et al., 2016).
+For instance, in Italy, there are tens of active equity crowdfunding platforms and some of them come from abroad.
+Consequently, there will be a strong pressure for reputation building (e.g., Petkova, 2012) and professionalization by crowdfunding platforms to attract the best projects, retain a large base of equity crowdinvestors, and withstand competition from peers (Fleming and Sorenson, 2016).
 If people observe many outright fraud cases or failures on specific platforms, these platforms may experience a significant drop in the number of entrepreneurs who want to list their firms and a similar significant drop in crowdinvestors who want to contribute funds.
 This may threaten the very survival of these platforms.
 Moreover, competition from traditional entrepreneurial finance markets, including venture capital and angel markets, may further push the equity crowdfunding market and individual platforms to professionalize and consolidate.

-Such reputational concerns by equity crowdfunding platforms and competition from alternative forms of financing may give equity crowdfunding platforms strong incentives to preselect the highestquality firms.
-To mitigate adverse selection problems, some crowdfunding platforms undertake due diligence procedures (Table 1), which may serve as an external and more formal governance mechanism.
+Such reputational concerns by equity crowdfunding platforms and competition from alternative forms of financing may give equity crowdfunding platforms strong incentives to preselect the highest quality firms.
+To mitigate adverse selection problems, different crowdfunding platforms undertake due diligence (Table 1), which may serve as an external and more formal governance mechanism.
 However, there is great variance in the extent of such due diligence across platforms.
 Crowdfunding platform due diligence could comprise background checks, site visits, credit checks, cross-checks, account monitoring, and third-party proof on funding projects.
-Cumming and Zhang (2018) found evidence that more due diligence is performed by Canadian platforms that have fewer projects per employee (the busyness of platform employees constrains the ability to carry out due diligence) and incentive fee structures (platforms with fixed fees regardless of campaign outcomes carry out less due diligence).
-Because due diligence screens out lower-quality projects, Cumming and Zhang (2018) also showed that more extensive due diligence by platforms is associated with a higher percentage of successful campaigns and larger amounts of capital raised on these platforms.
-Subsequent research (Rossi & Vismara, 2018) from investment-based platforms in France, Germany, Italy, and the United Kingdom has been supportive of these findings.
+Cumming and Zhang (2018) find evidence of more due diligence performed by Canadian platforms that have fewer projects per employee (the busyness of platform employees constrains the ability to carry out due diligence) and incentive fee structures (platforms with fixed fees regardless of campaign outcomes carry out less due diligence).
+Because due diligence screens lower quality projects, Cumming and Zhang (2018) also find that more extensive due diligence by platforms is associated with a higher percentage of successful campaigns and larger capital raises on these platforms.
+Subsequent research (Rossi and Vismara, 2018) from investment-based platforms in France, Italy, Germany, and the UK is supportive of these findings.